For sale direct from the owners!

 Why this house will suit the most perceptive buyers…

 If you have spotted this lovely home and opened this description, you will have realised that this is not the standard architect designed ‘house on the hill’.
 Many of which have fantastic views, but are difficult to reach, over exposed to the elements and expensive to heat and cool, especially if being used all year round.

 This substantial Cortijo is, in contrast, an outlier that has looked to thousand year old Arabesque Mediterranean design traditions, used traditional and reclaimed materials and blended them into a three level site, with mature vegetation to combine wind and sun protection, external view and internal privacy choice, as well as a wide range of outside sun/shade sitting, al fresco shaded eating and both bathing and sporting facilities.

-The current owner, who has emigrated to Peru for family reasons, has lived, worked and travelled in nearly all the Arab League States, and has seen how well traditional Levantine design concepts work in practice—especially when combined with modern materials.
+The current owner, who spends time in Peru, has lived, worked and travelled in nearly all the Arab League States, and has seen how well traditional Levantine design concepts work in practice—especially when combined with modern materials.

 The house is thus likely to suit various categories of niche purchaser, with emphasis on satisfying the two key questions of our troubled times…

 1. How comfortable and safe will it be as accelerating climate change makes the whole Mediterranean hotter and drier, but paradoxically creates a more frequent incidence of localised extreme microclimates with enhanced flood and fire risk?